2 Learning Objectives

-Examines two needs assessment models (source-driven and information-driven).
+Examines a model of needs assessment.
 Needs assessment is the foundation of an effective training program.
 It enables training professionals to develop long-term and short-term plans, define opportunities and challenges, set priorities, and develop support for training initiatives.

 Learners will design a comprehensive needs assessment strategy and develop data collection tools (questionnaires and assessment inventories).